turingschool/curriculum/source/projects/event_reporter.markdown

 7. `queue find first_name alicia`
 8. Observe that only 3 records remain in the queue

-### Evaluation Criteria

-These projects will be peer assessed using test scripts and the following:

-1. Correctness
-2. Style
-3. Effort

-### Test scripts

-Follow the instruction sequences listed in the **Test Cases** sections above, and compare the expected output to the actual output.
-Any Ruby exceptions are an automatic failure for that script.

 ### Resources

 * Source data file: [event_attendees.csv](/assets/eventmanager/event_attendees.csv)
-* Check line length and some other formatting issues with the Cane gem: https://github.com/square/cane
+* Check line length and some other code style issues with the Cane gem: https://github.com/square/cane